 Hebrews 9:7-8 Commentary: Through Jesus’ Atoning Death and Resurrection the Way to Heaven, the Most Holy Place, is now Accessible.

-Before the destruction of the temple, the high priest entered the Most Holy Place once a year to atone for the sins of the people.
+Before the destruction of the Temple, the high priest entered the Most Holy Place once a year to atone for the sins of the people.
 Verse 8 indicates that as long as the Temple stood it was not possible to enter the Most Holy Place.
 In order to understand the spiritual meaning behind this law, it is necessary to define what is meant by the Temple and the Most Holy Place.

 According to John 2:21, the Temple is the Body of Christ.
 The Most Holy Place is heaven: “For Christ did not enter a man-made sanctuary that was only a copy of the true one [the Most Holy Place], he entered heaven itself, now to appear for us in God’s presence (Hebrews 9:24).”
 Therefore, part of what is suggested in v.
 8 is that it is not possible to enter heaven while Jesus, the Temple, is still alive and present on earth.
-It is only through Jesus’ atoning death and resurrection that the way to heaven, the Most Holy Place, is now accessible to his people.
+It is only through Jesus’ atoning death and resurrection that the way to heaven, the Most Holy Place, is now accessible to His people.
 However, there is more to the meaning of v.
 8 than what has been stated above.

 Before Jesus died for the remission of sins, the Old Covenant saints had no sacrifice for sin to purge them from the curse of spiritual death which is separation from God.
 Thus these saints were confined to Sheol, the dark underworld of death, after biological death.
 Sheol is spiritual death because it is a realm of darkness and separation from God in heaven.

 Hebrews 9:7-8 Commentary: Spirits were to enter Heaven at the Last Trumpet.
 The Last Trumpet was sounded at the Siege of Jerusalem in A.D.
-70. Though this is true, the Resurrection may have begun approximately Forty-Two Months Earlier according to Revelation 12:14.
+70.

 A Covenant Eschatology Exposition and Commentary of Hebrews 9:7-8: Verse 8 suggests that as long as the Temple still stands, it is not possible to enter Heaven, the Most Holy Place.
 The Destruction of the Temple in A.D.
 70 after the Last Trumpet Marked the Resurrection of the Saints to Heaven.